Building a Data Package | Winter 2021

 For the duration of the program, each team will be partnered with an internal Northwestern facilitator from INVO or Feinberg to assist with assembling their data package.
 Facilitators will meet one-on-one with their teams on a weekly basis (1 hour/week) to discuss specific tasks, overall progress, and next steps.

 In the 6th week of the program, each team will present their compiled data package via Zoom to a panel of venture capital and pharmaceutical representatives.
 During this final session, teams will have the opportunity to engage with members of the investment and pharmaceutical community and receive useful feedback on their projects to help inform next steps.
-Confirmed panelists include representatives from Atlas Ventures, Deerfield Management, Eli Lilly, AbbVie and Osage University Partners.
+Confirmed panelists include representatives from Atlas Ventures, Deerfield Management, Eli Lilly, AbbVie, Osage University Partners, and Agent Capital.

 - Teams must be anchored by a faculty PI and include 1-2 additional members (e.g. graduate student, post-doc, or research staff member)